 - SBA Loans.
 Loans for small businesses that include nonprofits became available through the CARES Act passed by Congress in March.
 The funds come from the Small Business Administration (SBA) and the two avenues for funding are the Economic Injury Disaster Loan (EIDL) and the Paycheck Protection Program (PPP).
 PPP loans are being handled by local banks while the EIDL loan programs are handled via the SBA, and the EIDL can include a $10,000 advance.
 For additional information on what you should consider before you apply for one of these loans, click here.

 Donors Whether you have a large or small donor base, don’t neglect asking for donations at this time.
 With everyone going virtual, more can be done with online fundraisers and digital giving events, click here for more information.
 And the word is that some nonprofits are receiving much more than usual in donations now, so it’s a good time to get a campaign going..
-The CARES Act includes tax changes to stimulate individual and corporate donations, so it would be wise to set up giving campaigns via your usual platforms like email and social media, as well as to try new platforms to build awareness, such as joining in on the New Haven Community Foundation’s Great Give.
+The CARES Act includes tax changes to stimulate individual and corporate donations, so it would be wise to set up giving campaigns via your usual platforms like email and social media, as well as to try new platforms to build awareness.

 Slow The Cash Outflow: